heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 ### Configure Windows Terminal

 By default, Windows Terminal will open PowerShell.
-Now that you have installed Windows Terminal, you can configure it to open WSL by default.
+You can configure it to open WSL by default.

 Access the settings by clicking on the down arrow in the title bar and selecting "Settings".
 Set the two following settings: